Maybelline: Slogans

-In 1981, the company adopted its advertising slogan Maybelline, Maybelline Ooh La La which was used until 1991 when the tagline changed to Maybe she's born with it, maybe it's Maybelline.
-The slogan was named as one of the most recognizable straplines of the past 150 years, according to CBS Outdoor.
+In 1981, the company adopted "Maybelline, Maybelline Ooh La La" as its advertising slogan, which was used until 1991 when the tagline changed to "Maybe she's born with it, maybe it's Maybelline" (and in some commercials as simply "...Maybe it's Maybelline.").
+The latter slogan was found to be the most recognizable strapline of the past 150 years by CBS Outdoor.

 Criticism

-In 1989, L'Oréal ceased to use animal testing in finished products prior to launch and committed to developing alternative methods.
-According to a 2010 report, however, animal testing of products is required by law in some countries for the sale of cosmetics.
 In 2021, People for the Ethical Treatment of Animals (PETA) reported that Maybelline tested on animals.
+According to a 2010 report, however, animal testing of products is required by law in some countries to sell cosmetics.

 Collaborations

 In January 2019, Maybelline collaborated with the German fashion brand Puma for its limited edition collection that was marketed as Maybelline X Puma.
-It was claimed as the multi-taking athleisure-inspired collection and consisted of 5 products.
+It was claimed as the multi-tasking athleisure-inspired collection and consisted of five products.
 Adriana Lima was chosen as the ambassador for the collaboration.

 In May 2021, Maybelline collaborated with Marvel to create a limited edition that connects Marvel's most iconic characters with the brand's top-selling hero products.

+In July 2025, Maybelline was announced as WWE's first official cosmetics partner as well as the presenting partner of WWE's all-female premium live event Evolution held on July 13.